Last Updated on April 21, 2020

 A good place to start is by just doing the math.
 If a recipe for a two-pound machine calls for 4 cups of flour then use 2 cups (four divided by 2) for the one-pound recipe.
 Do that for the rest of the ingredients.

 You’ll probably run into things that you need to be rounded.
-Make your best guess and be sure to write down what you did.
+Make your best guess.
+Again, be sure to write everything down.

-Take a second look at the converted yeast amount.
+As a final step, take a second look at the converted yeast amount.
 Does it look like a typical amount of yeast for your machine’s size?
-If it’s not what you would expect you might want to adjust that up or down as you think best.
-Again, remember to write down what you amount you used.
+If it’s not what you would expect, adjust the yeast amount up or down as you think best.

-When you make your converted recipe recipe for the first time:
+When you make your converted recipe for the first time:

 Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.